Skip to main content

 What to Expect

-• Gums may be tender and slightly swollen
+• Your gums may be tender and a little swollen

-• Minor bleeding when brushing or flossing is normal for 2–3 days
+• A small amount of bleeding when brushing or flossing is normal for 2 to 3 days

 • Teeth may feel sensitive to temperature and touch

-• Numbness from anesthesia wears off in 2–4 hours
+• Numbness from the anesthetic wears off in 2 to 4 hours

-• Wait until numbness wears off before eating
+• Wait until the numbness wears off before eating

-• Avoid very hot or cold foods and beverages for 24–48 hours
+• Avoid very hot or cold foods and drinks for 24 to 48 hours

-• Eat soft foods for the first 24 hours
+• Soft foods for the first 24 hours

-• Brush gently but thoroughly twice daily — do not skip brushing due to tenderness
+• Brush gently but thoroughly twice a day.
+Do not skip brushing because of tenderness.

-• Rinse with prescribed antimicrobial mouthwash (chlorhexidine) if provided
+• Rinse with any prescribed antimicrobial mouthwash (chlorhexidine) if we gave you one

-• Or rinse with warm salt water (1 tsp salt in 8 oz water) 2–3 times daily
+• Or rinse with warm salt water (1 tsp salt in 8 oz water) 2 to 3 times a day

-• Use desensitizing toothpaste (Sensodyne) for 2–4 weeks
+• Use desensitizing toothpaste like Sensodyne for 2 to 4 weeks

-• Sensitivity usually resolves within 1–2 weeks as gums heal
+• Sensitivity usually goes away within 1 to 2 weeks as the gums heal

-• Avoid acidic foods and beverages that can worsen sensitivity
+• Avoid acidic foods and drinks that can make sensitivity worse

 Why Deep Cleaning Causes Sensitivity

-• Removing it exposes these surfaces temporarily until gums heal and reattach
+• Removing it exposes those surfaces temporarily until the gums heal and tighten back up

-• As gums heal and inflammation decreases, sensitivity improves
+• As gums heal and inflammation goes down, sensitivity improves

-• Brush twice daily for 2 minutes with a soft-bristled brush
+• Brush twice a day for 2 minutes with a soft-bristled brush

 • Use an antimicrobial or fluoride mouthwash

-• Return for regular cleanings every 3–6 months as recommended
+• Come back for regular cleanings every 3 to 6 months as we recommend

-• Don't smoke — smoking is the #1 risk factor for gum disease progression
+• Do not smoke.
+Smoking is the number one risk factor for gum disease getting worse.

 General Post-Operative Care

-• Keep your head elevated when sleeping for the first 2–3 nights
+• Keep your head elevated when sleeping for the first 2 to 3 nights

-• Eat a nutritious soft diet to support healing
+• Eat a nutritious soft diet to help your body heal

-• Get adequate rest — your body heals faster when rested
+• Get enough rest.
+Your body heals faster when you are rested.

-• Apply ice for swelling in the first 24 hours, then switch to warm compresses
+• Use ice for swelling in the first 24 hours, then switch to warm compresses

 ⚠️

-• Don't smoke or use tobacco products — dramatically delays healing
+• Do not smoke or use tobacco products.
+They slow down healing significantly.

-• Don't drink alcohol for 48 hours (longer if taking pain medication)
+• No alcohol for 48 hours, or longer if you are taking pain medication

-• Don't use straws for 72 hours after extractions or surgery
+• No straws for 72 hours after extractions or oral surgery

-• Don't spit forcefully or rinse vigorously for the first 24 hours
+• Do not spit forcefully or rinse aggressively in the first 24 hours

-• Start pain medication before anesthesia wears off
+• Take pain medication before the numbness wears off

-• Alternate ibuprofen and acetaminophen for better control
+• Alternate ibuprofen and acetaminophen for better coverage

-• Take medication with food to prevent nausea
+• Take medication with food to avoid nausea

 • Ice reduces both pain and swelling in the first 24 hours